ayazpatel/VideoPlus/README.md

-# VideoPlus - Microservices Architecture (Beginner-Friendly Version)
+# VideoPlus - Microservices Architecture

 ## Overview
-VideoPlus is a microservices-based application built with Spring Boot 3.5.3.
-This version has been refactored to be beginner-friendly with minimal dependencies and manual implementations instead of using complex libraries.
+VideoPlus is a microservices-based application built with Spring Boot 3.5.3, featuring a clean and scalable architecture with minimal dependencies for optimal performance.

 ## Architecture
 The application consists of 5 main services: